mmbmf1/mmbmf1/posts/query-performance-optimization.md

 ## The Solution

 Optimize at the database level with indexes and efficient patterns.
+Create indexes on columns you frequently query, use EXPLAIN ANALYZE to understand query execution plans, and write queries that leverage indexes effectively.
+Select only the columns you need, use LIMIT to cap result sizes, and structure JOINs efficiently.

 **Adding indexes:**
 ```sql